-- 1. If a cub scout wishes to enter his car into a derby and cannot be at the derby others are allowed to register, get the car inspected, get the car to the starting line and back to the proper place after a race as well as other duties as needed as the car participates in the race. - 2.
+- 1. If a cub scout wishes to enter his car into a derby he must be at the derby and register, get the car inspected, get the car to the starting line and back to the proper place after a race as well as other duties as needed as the car participates in the race.
+In the event a cub scout cannot be at the derby, another person may do so for him with the approval of the race committee. - 2.
 For each derby a registration period and a derby start time should be established, announced, and adhered to. - 3.
 Each Scout will bring his car to the registration area for registration, tagging for identification and inspection.
 The Scout should be accompanied by an adult. - 4.
 No car can be adjusted, lubricated, or allowed outside the racing area after it has had its final inspection.
 After final inspection and acceptance for the competition, the car will be "quarantined."
-Once quarantined no one should touch, move or manipulate the car in any manner except for officials or the Cub Scout who owns that Pinewood Derby Car and only when his name is called to enter the track area. - 5.
-When their name is called and it is their turn to race the scout should collect his car and give it to the starter to be positioned on the track.
-The scout may ask the starter to let them (the scout) position the car on the track. - 6.
+Once quarantined no one should touch, move or manipulate the car in any manner except for officials or the Cub Scout who owns that Pinewood Derby Car.
+The Scout may only touch, move or manipulate his car only when his name is called to enter the track area. - 5.
+When his name is called and it is his turn to race the Scout should collect his car and give it to the starter to be positioned on the track.
+The Scout may ask the starter to let them (the Scout) position the car on the track.
+Whether to permit the Scout to do so shall subject to the starter's approval. - 6.
 Once their car is on the track the racers should go to the finish line.
 Scouts should not run and should not step over the track. - 7.
-After each race the scout should return their car to a starter and either the starter or, if they want, the scout should position the car for the next race.
-Scouts should follow the starters directions and should ask any questions they have about lanes and who won a race. - 8.
-If a car suffers a mechanical problem such as, but not limited to, losing an axle or something falling off the car and a repair can be accomplished within 5 minutes in the race area, then the race will be run again.
-If not, the car will automatically lose the heat.
-If the car cannot be repaired in the 5-minute time but can be repaired before its next heat it may continue in the derby. - 9.
-After each heat the two racers should shake hands and then return their cars to the designated place.
+After each race the scout should return their car to a starter and either the starter or the scout should position the car for the next race.
+Scouts should follow the starter's directions and should ask any questions they have about lanes and who won a race. - 8.
+If a car suffers a mechanical problem including, but not limited to, losing an axle or something falling off the car and a repair can be accomplished within 5 minutes in the race area, then the heat will be run again.
+If not, the car will automatically lose the race.
+If the car cannot be repaired in the 5-minute time period but can be repaired before its next race it may continue in the derby. - 9.
+After each race the two racers should shake hands and then return their cars to the designated place.